 Do I need to notify anyone about positive COVID-19 cases in my workforce?

 Yes, the MK local public health team.
 Please complete this online form or call 01234 718141 (office hours Monday - Friday) or email firstname.lastname@example.org (7 days a week).
 MK shares a public health resource with Bedford.

 What is Lateral Flow Testing (LFT)?

-This is then sent to a laboratory where it is tested for small fragments of the virus using specialist equipment.
+This is then sent to a laboratory where it is processed using specialist equipment.
 Because it needs to be sent away, the PCR testing takes longer, around one to two days.

-A few drops of liquid are added to a small strip of paper.
-Within 30 minutes, the strip will show up with two lines if it is positive, one line on the top if it is negative, or one line on the bottom if the test is invalid.
+A few drops of liquid are then dropped onto a small strip.
+Within 30 minutes, the strip of paper will show up with two lines if it is positive, one line on the top if it is negative or one line on the bottom if the test is invalid.

 How do I access LFT for my workplace?

 Anyone in England who does not have symptoms can now get regular lateral flow tests to check for coronavirus.
 In Milton Keynes we are offering free rapid COVID-19 tests (LFTs) to anyone over the age of 16.